What Does Exchange Rate Appreciation Mean for Export Competitiveness?

 The U.S. exchange rate has appreciated in recent months, and global economic and political conditions suggest a continuation of this trend.
 In the February 2015 Outlook for U.S. Agricultural Trade, the USDA lowered its agricultural trade surplus forecast for 2015 to $22.5 billion, the lowest since 2007, in part because of the rising dollar.
 While exchange rates are critical to U.S. competitiveness abroad, they are less important for some U.S. agricultural products that are differentiated from competitors by their quality, their innate characteristics, or the efficiency with which they are supplied to foreign consumers.

-Agricultural Exchange Rate Data Set , by Kari Heerman, USDA, Economic Research Service, February 2018
+Agricultural Exchange Rate Data Set , by Kari E.R.
+Heerman, USDA, Economic Research Service, May 2018